eMoflon/cmoflon/README.md

        * Choose to clone the following repository: https://github.com/eMoflon/cmoflon-examples.git
        * Choose the projects *CMoflonDemoEASpecification* and *CMoflonDemoLanguage*.
    1. Select the projects and perform a full build (e.g., via the *Right-click &rarr; eMoflon &rarr; Build selected projects fully*).
-   1. After the build was successful,...
-      * ...the project *cMoflonDemoLanguage_C* contains the generated C code (/gen folder), and
-      * ...the project *cMoflonDemoLanguage* contains the corresponding generated EMF-based code (/gen folder).
+   1. After the build was successful, the project *CMoflonDemoLanguage* contains the generated C code (*/gen* folder).

 ## Complete walkthrough
-The currently requires a mixed environment with a Windows system (for cMoflon/eMoflon and Enterprise Architect) and a Linux VM (provided as Instant Contiki).
+cMoflon requires a mixed environment with a Windows system (for Enterprise Architect) and a Linux/Instant Contiki VM.
-This version of cMoflon has been tested with Eclipse Oxygen and eMoflon 3.4.0 and Enterprise Architect 12

 1. **User setup:** Follow the steps above to set up your development workspace.
 1. **Get Contiki 3.0**